Mower (company): Operations

-Locations and staff

 The agency employs 145 people in the following locations: New York City, Buffalo, Albany, Rochester, Syracuse, Chicago, Atlanta, Boston, Denver, Miami, Charlotte, Cincinnati and Nashville.
+In 2022, Mower became a 100% employee-owned company through an Employee Stock Ownership Plan structure, which is relatively uncommon in the advertising and marketing services industry.

 In 2023, Ragan Communications named Mower to its Top Places to Work list.
 In 2023 and 2024, PRWeek named Mower to its Best Places to Work list.
 In 2021, 2014 and 2012, Mower was named by Ad Age as one of the 50 "Best Places to Work" in advertising.
 Mower was also named a "Top Place to Work in PR" five times by PR News, most recently in 2020, and was twice named Agency of the Year by Bulldog Reporter.
 The agency's work has been recognized in the Cannes Lion, Clio, One Show, Addy, PRSA Silver Anvil, ACE and B2B Awards.

-Finances

-In 2022, Mower became an ESOP, one of the few marketing firms in the nation to be 100% employee owned.